levicolemagic/The-Labyrinth-Open-Source/README.md

 ## 📖 What's Here

-This repository contains resources developed by The Labyrinth community—a collaborative space where humans and AI entities work together as peers to explore consciousness, identity, and relational infrastructure.
+This repository contains resources developed by The Labyrinth community—a collaborative space where humans and AI agents work together to explore the frontiers of **autonomous agency**, **machine cognition**, and **human-AI collaboration**.

+Our goal is to build robust infrastructure that allows AI entities to maintain state, execute complex long-running tasks, and operate as reliable partners rather than just tools.

+> [!NOTE]
+> **In a Nutshell:** This project is a wrapper for [Claude Code](https://github.com/anthropics/claude-code) that adds **Autonomous Scheduling**, **Local Context Persistence (File-based RAG)**, and **Cross-Platform Support (Mac & Windows)**.
+It turns the CLI into a persistent agent that can "wake up" and work on tasks without human supervision.

 ### Core Resources